 If you are under investigation for a crime you did or didn’t commit, it is extremely important to understand your rights and how to invoke them.
 A criminal conviction can complicate your life for years, making it difficult to get jobs, housing, and even loans.

 At The Law Offices of Bryan R. Kazarian, we understand how stressful and terrifying being a suspect in a criminal investigation can be.
 But you are protected by multiple constitutional rights and knowing these rights can be the difference between imprisonment and a clean record.
 Our highly-skilled Orange County defense team will thoroughly analyze the details of your case to determine how to position you for the most favorable outcome.
-Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a free and confidential consultation about your case.
+Contact The Law Offices of Bryan R. Kazarian today at 855-918-4253 for a confidential consultation about your case.

 From the moment police begin questioning you about your whereabouts on a certain date, or your actions associated with a criminal investigation, you are a suspect.
 As such, it is of extreme importance to be careful of what you say and to understand, and employ your constitutional rights.